AtlasWHHV/Gen_Reco/README.md

 Once you have cloned the repository and are in bash, run `. package_setup.sh`.
 This will install the necessary python packages, and run a simple test that should print out version numbers for these packages.

 ## Installation
-The settings for the project are stored in the constants.py file.
-In this file you can edit the list of tev servers to use, the root directory for the project, and settings relating to the athena scripts.
+The settings for the project are stored in the constants.py and hostfile.txt files.
+In these files you can edit the list of tev servers to use, the root directory for the project, and settings relating to the athena scripts.

-To check that you have everything setup correctly, run:
+To check that you have everything setup correctly, run (on tev01):
 ```
-python servers.py start
-python client.py -t
-python client_test.py
-python servers.py stop
-python servers.py status
+python ~/.local/lib/python2.7/site-packages/distributed/cli/dask-ssh.py --scheduler tev01 --hostfile hostfile.txt
 ```
+Then, run `python client.py -t` on another terminal.
+Press Ctrl + C on the first terminal to terminate the servers.

 ## Running
-The files in this repository can be split into two main categories: generation (generate.py, hss-runner.py, MadGraphControl_HSS.py) and simulation/digitization/reconstruction (client.py, servers.py, reco.py), usually referred to as simply reconstruction, or reco.
+The files in this repository can be split into two main categories: generation (generate.py, hss-runner.py, MadGraphControl_HSS.py) and simulation/digitization/reconstruction (client.py, reco.py), usually referred to as simply reconstruction, or reco.

 ### Generation
 hss-runner.py and MadGraphControl_HSS.py are configuration files for athena event generation: they specify details regarding the hidden valley model and how it should be generated.
 They should generally not be modified unless the parameters of the project change. generate.py is a script that runs the athena event generation, creating a set of event files.
 Run `python generate.py -h` to see a complete listing of available options (this also works on client.py, servers.py, and reco.py).

 ### Reconstruction
 reco.py is similar to generate.py, but instead of generation, it performs the full simulation/digitization/reconstruction process on a given event file.
 This file can be run directly for testing purposes, but in deployment, it should only be run indirectly through client.py. client.py is a script that manages distributed computation across the tev machines: it essentially splits up the job of reconstructing a large set of events into small batches called jobs, and distributes these jobs to the tev machines.
-However, before this can be done, servers.py must be run, which primes the tev machines listed in constants.py so that they are ready to receive jobs from client.py.
+However, before this can be done, you must run dask-ssh as shown in the installation section, which primes the tev machines listed in hostfile.txt so that they are ready to receive jobs from client.py.

 # Deployment
 Once you're comfortable with how the scripts work, and you've modified the settings as appropriate, you're ready to run a full-blown generation/reconstruction cycle.
 There are 4 steps to follow:
 1. Run `python generate.py -b BATCHSIZE -n NUM_BATCHES --evnt_dir EVNT_DIR`
-2. Run `python servers.py start`.
-Ensure servers are operating by running `python servers.py status`.
+2. Run `python ~/.local/lib/python2.7/site-packages/distributed/cli/dask-ssh.py --scheduler tev01 --hostfile hostfile.txt`.
 3. Run `python client.py -b BATCH_SIZE --evnt_dir EVNT_DIR` where BATCH_SIZE is the size of each job sent to each tev machine (around 10-50 is probably a good number), and EVNT_DIR should be the same as in step 1.
+It's a good idea to run this command with `-t` first, to make sure that your settings are correct.
 4. Analyze the logs from the run, and diagnose the causes of any failures.
-Once these issues are resolved, Run `python client.py -b BATCH_SIZE --evnt_dir EVNT_DIR -r TIMESTAMP`, where TIMESTAMP is the timestamp shown by step 3, to rerun the failed jobs.
+Once these issues are resolved, Run `python client.py -r TIMESTAMP`, where TIMESTAMP is the timestamp shown by step 3, to rerun the failed jobs.
 Repeat this step as necessary.

 # Authors
 * Andrew Arbogast - *created the repository, created the initial script on which later work was based*